greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

 Greenplum Database allocates some resources on a per-connection basis, so setting the maximum number of connections allowed is recommended.

 To limit the number of active concurrent sessions to your Greenplum Database system, you can configure the `max_connections` server configuration parameter.
-This is a *local* parameter, meaning that you must set it in the `postgresql.conf` file of the master, the standby master, and each segment instance \(primary and mirror\).
-The recommended value of `max_connections` on segments is 5-10 times the value on the master.
+This is a *local* parameter, meaning that you must set it in the `postgresql.conf` file of the coordinator, the standby coordinator, and each segment instance \(primary and mirror\).
+The recommended value of `max_connections` on segments is 5-10 times the value on the coordinator.

 When you set `max_connections`, you must also set the dependent parameter `max_prepared_transactions`.
-This value must be at least as large as the value of `max_connections` on the master, and segment instances should be set to the same value as the master.
+This value must be at least as large as the value of `max_connections` on the coordinator, and segment instances should be set to the same value as the coordinator.

 For example:

--   In `$COORDINATOR_DATA_DIRECTORY/postgresql.conf` \(including standby master\):
+-   In `$COORDINATOR_DATA_DIRECTORY/postgresql.conf` \(including standby coordinator\):

     ```
     max_connections=100